-WASHINGTON, D.C. — Wilkinson Walsh + Eskovitz announced today that Moira Kim Penza has joined the firm’s rapidly growing litigation practice as a partner in its New York office.
+WASHINGTON, D.C. — Wilkinson Walsh announced today that Moira Kim Penza has joined the firm’s rapidly growing litigation practice as a partner in its New York office.
 Moira is an experienced prosecutor who has handled numerous high stakes matters, most recently serving as an Assistant United States Attorney for the Eastern District of New York, primarily in the Organized Crime and Gangs Unit.

 “It is an honor and pleasure to join such a young but already renowned firm,” said Penza.
-“WW+E has made a name for itself over the last few years as a litigation powerhouse led by skilled attorneys.
+“Wilkinson Walsh has made a name for itself over the last few years as a litigation powerhouse led by skilled attorneys.
 I am thrilled to work with such a talented group of litigators on winning high-profile and high-stakes trials.”

 During her tenure as an AUSA, Moira personally handled a wide variety of criminal investigations and prosecutions, including racketeering, money laundering, wire fraud, tax fraud, public corruption, violent crime, and sex trafficking.
 Moira also successfully handled several appeals before the Second Circuit.